Handbook of Network Analysis [KONECT -- the Koblenz Network Collection]: Graph Theory

 In positively weighted networks, we define $w$ as the weight function, returning the edge weight when given an edge.
 In such networks, the weights are not taken into account when computing the degree.

-In a signed network, each edge is assigned a signed weight such as $+1$ or $-1$.
+In a signed network, each edge is assigned a signed weight such as $+1$ or $-1$ \citep{b647}.
 In such networks, we define $w$ to be the signed weight function.
 In the general case, we allow arbitrary nonzero real numbers, representing degrees of positive and negative edges.
+Signed relationships have been considered in both phychology \citep{b862} and anthropology \citep{b323}.

 In rating networks, we define $r$ to be the rating function, returning the rating value when given an edge.
 Note that rating values are interpreted to be invariant under shifts, i.e., adding a real constant to all ratings in the network must not change the semantics of the network.
 Thus, we will often make use of the mean rating defined as